 #2 Know Who You're Renovating It For

 Always have a goal for your condo renovations.
-Even if it’s a small condo with limited space, you need a plan.
+Even if it’s a small condo with limited space or similar to a detached condominium, you need a plan.
 First, ask yourself: “Who will renovate your condo?”

 Not everyone has the same style and personality.
 What you like and envision might not necessarily resonate with what others want.